 How To Get OSHA Certified

 To obtain what is commonly referred to as “OSHA certification,” you need to complete an OSHA Outreach Training Program course, which results in receiving a Department of Labor (DOL) card.
-Here’s a step-by-step guide:
+As part of effective construction site management, OSHA training plays a key role in keeping crews safe, compliant, and job-ready.

 Steps to Obtain an OSHA DOL Card